PraveenTech005/PraveenTech005/README.md

 <h1 align="left">Hello 🌏, I'm Praveen</h1>

 ## 🌟 About Me
 Greetings!
-I'm Praveen, a passionate web and mobile developer who loves turning ideas into reality with code.
+I'm Praveen, a passionate web and app developer who loves turning ideas into reality with code.
 I have a knack for problem-solving and a strong interest in creating dynamic and responsive user interfaces with React.js.

 - 🌱 Currently learning: React Native App Development.
 - 🔭 Working on: A cross-platform mobile app using React Native and Expo